Docs Menu

 This option is available only in MongoDB Enterprise.

 Specifies the destination database for mongorestore to restore data into when restoring from a BSON file.
 If the database does not exist, mongorestore creates the database.
-For example, the following restores the salaries collection into the reporting database.
+For example, the following example restores the salaries collection into the reporting database.

-mongorestore --db reporting dump/test/salaries.bson
+mongorestore --db=reporting dump/test/salaries.bson

 The use of --db and --collection options are deprecated when restoring from a directory or an archive file.
 Instead, to restore from an archive or a directory, see --nsInclude instead.